 If you’ve been dreaming of a place where bougainvillea billows over fence of Spanish-style casas onto the sidewalk across from the beach, where seafood restaurants and patio bars line the streets, all accessible via a beach cruiser or stroll, then you should put Santa Barbara on your list of places to go.

-Watch the sun go down when you pick a restaurant off the famous Stearns Wharf pier, like Santa Barbara Shellfish Company, then easily prance over to the lively bars nearby.More Info (click to expand)
+Watch the sun go down when you pick a restaurant off the famous Stearns Wharf pier, like Santa Barbara Shellfish Company, then easily prance over to the lively bars nearby.More Info (click to show all)

 8. Go on a ROADDD TRIPPPP